kostis-codefresh/rollouts-autoscaling-example/README.md

 ```
 kubectl port-forward svc/rollout-canary-preview 8000:80
-siege -c 200 -r 50 -b -v http://localhost:8000
 ```

 Visit `http://localhost:8000` in your browser and click the "refresh" button until used memory shows about 50MB.

 Wait until the autoscaler creates more pods.
 You can monitor HPA with `watch kubectl describe hpa`.
-At some point you will have 4 pods your application.
+At some point you will have 4 pods in your application.

 Start a new canary deployment